Skip to main content

 Tried: Trying to steal the admin's cookie with document.cookie instead of swapping sessions via login CSRF.

-The admin's session cookie is likely HttpOnly, so document.cookie returns an empty string from your self-XSS payload.
-Even if it were readable, you still only run code in your own session, never in the admin's, so you cannot access their cookie from your note.
-Login CSRF is necessary because it moves the admin's browser into your account, where your stored XSS actually runs.
+The admin's session cookie is probably HttpOnly, so document.cookie comes back empty.
+Even readable, it would not help: your code runs in your own session, never the admin's, so their cookie is out of reach from your note.
+Login CSRF matters because it moves the admin's browser into your account, where your stored XSS does run.

 Tried: Submitting the login-CSRF form before opening the popup window, expecting to still have an admin-session popup.

-If the form submission happens first, the main window navigates to your account immediately and the admin session is gone before window.open runs.
-The popup would then open as you, not as the admin, and the flag note would be absent.
-The popup must be opened first while the admin session is still active, then the login CSRF fires to swap the main window.
+Submit the form first and the main window navigates into your account immediately, ending the admin session before window.open runs.
+The popup then opens as you rather than as the admin, and the flag note is not there.
+Open the popup while the admin session is still live, then fire the login CSRF to swap the main window.

 Learn more